includenull/wax-ual-demo-vite/README.md

 npm run dev
 ```

-Login with WAX Cloud Wallet, Anchor or any of the other authenticators included.
+Login with WAX Cloud Assets, Anchor or any of the other authenticators included.